Maulik212/Maulik212/README.md

-- 👋 Hi, I’m Maulik Shah
+- 👋 Hi, I’m Maulik Shah, a Data Enthusiast.
-- 🌱 I’m currently pursuing MS in Data Analytics program at Northeastern University
+- 🌱 I’m currently pursuing MS in Data Analytics program at Northeastern University.
-- 👀 I’m interested in working with data using SQL, Python or R
+- 👀 I’m looking forward to work as a Data Engineer in one of the well developed company.
-- 📫 You can reach me at 857-379-3524 or shah.maul@northeastern.edu
+- 📫 You can reach me at 857-379-3524 or shah.maul@northeastern.edu,

 <!---
 Maulik212/Maulik212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.